Return to the main TTYtter page

 the $conclude subroutine reference.
 This reference is called

 at the end of a "pulse" of tweets.
-Note that for technical reasons, there
+When

 the tweets are done printing each time, this $conclude reference